bgonzalezbustamante/academic-kickstart/Netlify/content/authors/bgonzalezbustamante/_index.md

 - Researchers
 ---

-I am a post-doctoral researcher in Computational Social Science at Leiden University’s Institute of Public Administration, [Faculty of Governance and Global Affairs](https://www.universiteitleiden.nl/en/governance-and-global-affairs), in the Netherlands.
-I hold a [DPhil (PhD) in Politics from the University of Oxford, UK](https://www.politics.ox.ac.uk/) and previously earned an MA in Political Science and a BA in Public Administration and Government from the Universidad de Chile.
+Based in the Netherlands, I hold dual appointments as an Associate Professor of Public Administration at [Universidad Diego Portales](https://www.udp.cl/) and as a post-doctoral researcher in Computational Social Science at Leiden University’s Institute of Public Administration, [Faculty of Governance and Global Affairs](https://www.universiteitleiden.nl/en/governance-and-global-affairs).
+I hold a DPhil (PhD) in Politics from the University of Oxford and previously earned an MA in Political Science and a BA in Public Administration and Government from the Universidad de Chile.

-My work bridges the fields of comparative politics and computational social science.
+My work bridges the fields of comparative politics, government and computational social science.
 I build large-scale text-as-data pipelines, deploy AI and machine learning models, and apply causal inference strategies.
 My recent peer-reviewed articles have appeared in *Social Science Computer Review*, *Public Opinion Quarterly*, *World Development*, *Artificial Intelligence and Law*, *Government and Opposition*, among others.
 I regularly present at IPSA, ECPR, EPSA and COMPTEXT.

 I am currently working on an NWO-funded project that uses Large Language Models (LLMs) to analyse global investment prospectuses and reveal how governance arrangements shape sustainable finance flows.
-In parallel, I contribute to COST Action CA22150 on executive-bureaucratic careers and lead the Enlace-Inserción UDP 2025-2026 project “Unpacking the Unpredictable: Using NLP and LLMs to Examine Cabinet Politics and Responses to Stochastic Events in Presidential Democracies.”
+In parallel, I contribute to COST Action CA22150 on executive-bureaucratic careers and lead the Enlace-Inserción UDP 2025-2026 project [“Unpacking the Unpredictable: Using NLP and LLMs to Examine Cabinet Politics and Responses to Stochastic Events in Presidential Democracies.”](https://obpex.com/enlace-udp)

 In addition to research, I teach the undergraduate course Institutions of Governance and Development at Leiden University College and deliver doctoral lectures on data mining and AI at Universidad Diego Portales.